Contract Packaging

 Pick & Pack

-A shipping term for taking a product from inventory and packing it and preparing it for shipping.
+A logistics term for retrieving a product from inventory, packing it appropriately, and preparing it for shipment.

 Relabeling